 MAP is a computerized-adaptive test that dynamically adjusts according to a student’s response while taking the test.
 If a student answers a reading question correctly, the test presents a more challenging item.
 If a student misses a question, the MAP test adapts and offers a simpler item.
 In this way, the test narrows in on a student’s individual reading learning level.
-The MAP assessment results provide teachers, principals, and specialists with detailed information on individual student strengths and areas of need reading.
+The MAP assessment results provide teachers, principals, and specialists with detailed information on individual student strengths and areas of need.
 Instruction can then be adjusted and individualized to best meet the needs of each student in the classroom.
-The MAP percentiles from the current school year are utilized when identifying students who could be ready for advanced ELA.
+The MAP scores from the current school year are utilized when identifying students who could be ready for advanced ELA classes.

 All District 105 students in fourth and sixth grade will participate in CogAT 7 testing.
 The CogAT test is a group-administered, online assessment, which measures students’ learned reasoning abilities developed through in-school and out-of-school experiences.
 The CogAT 7 assesses students in the following areas:

-In addition to achievement and aptitude assessments, students academic behaviors are also taken into account.
-With the support of teachers and specialists, information is collected regarding each student’s literacy abilities/behaviors.
-This does include, but is not limited to: how the student responds to challenging work, does the student ask penetrating questions or does the student create their own learning activities.
+In addition to achievement and aptitude assessments, student academic behaviors are also taken into account.
+With the support of teachers and specialists, information is collected regarding each student’s literary abilities/behaviors.
+This does include, but is not limited to: how quickly the student learns new materials, efficient work and assignment completion, and the ability to ask penetrating questions and make connections.